Free Customized Piano Recommendations for You >>> Piano Finder

 Vivian Handis, piano teacher, piano expert and retired team member of M. Steinert & Sons contributed material for this article.
 Vivian is known to “not hold back” in her conviction that the piano makes a difference, and takes great pride in having served many hundreds of families and pianists at Steinert’s over the years.

-Most of us are aware that in any professional or recreational endeavor, the better tool increases one’s chances for satisfaction and success.
+Most of us know that in any professional or recreational endeavor, a better tool increases one’s chances for satisfaction and success.

-A quality acoustic or digital piano, in essence, partners with student and teacher to implement instruction, supports effective practice between lessons, and awakens the artist within.
+A quality acoustic or digital piano, in essence, partners with the student and teacher to implement instruction, supports effective practice between lessons and awakens the artist within.

 The instrument, hands down, makes a significant difference.
 Without a proper instrument, the learning process is compromised from Lesson One.